 Designer for Identity Manager

 Designer for Identity Manager provides a set of plug-ins that you can use to define the directory abstraction layer objects and provisioning requests and their associated workflows.
-For more information, see Section, "Design and Configuration Tools," on page 32 iManager iManager provides a set of plug-ins you can use to view provisioning requests and manage their associated workflows.
-For more information, see Section , "Design and Configuration Tools," on page 32.
+For more information, see "Design and Configuration Tools" on page 39.